 I would say I’m a 99.9% vinyl purist.
 When I play out I only play vinyl but on the radio I might use 1 or 2 tunes that are not on vinyl.

-In terms of my collection, I would say there is currently around 500 that I play, another 150-200 of various other stuff such as styles of techno I no longer play, there’s some drum and bass in there, and probably 80-100 of my dead grans collection of records including such bangers as sing along with Max Bygraves, Cilla Black, The Sound of Ireland and stuff like that.
+In terms of my collection, I would say there is currently around 500 that I play, another 150-200 of various other stuff such as styles of techno I no longer play, there’s some Drum and Bass in there, and probably 80-100 of my dead grans collection of records including such bangers as sing along with Max Bygraves, Cilla Black, The Sound of Ireland and stuff like that.

 I’m always buying more new and old records though so the collection is always rising.
 Although I did give a friend around 200 acid techno records a few years back.

-As a DJ how do you approach putting a set together?
+Q: How do you approach putting a set together?

 Like a military operation to be honest.
 Im a bit of a perfectionist with OCD tendencies so I will pick the first tune, listen to it and think “OK, so this next tune will go well with this”, then listen to the next tune and repeat until I have enough for the length of the set.